SeisSol/SeisSol/Documentation/fault-output.rst

 refinement_strategy=2, triangles are split into 4 triangles.
 Higher refinement would further subdivide each subtriangle.

-iOutputMask
+OutputMask
 ~~~~~~~~~~~

-iOutputMask allow visualizing only part of the unknown.
+OutputMask allow visualizing only part of the unknown.
 The unknown can
 be switched off or on by changing the corresponding bit in the
-iOutputMask array.
+OutputMask array.

 1. **SRs** and **SRd**: slip rates in strike and dip direction
 2. **T_s**, **T_d**: transient shear stress in strike and dip